Community Investment Program

 Investing in Equity and Education

-At Biosis, we support the essential role that knowledge-sharing plays in the fields of environmental science, environmental planning, and heritage advisory services.
+At Biosis, we support the essential role that knowledge sharing plays in the fields of environmental science, environmental planning, and heritage.

-We encourage our staff to learn from their peers, and to respect the significant role that representative bodies play in strengthening our long-term vision to protect culture, heritage and the environment.
-This is why we sponsor a range of conferences and events run by our representative organisations throughout the year.
+We encourage our staff to learn from their peers, and to respect the significant role that representative bodies play in protecting culture, heritage and the environment.
+This is why we sponsor a range of conferences and events run by representative organisations throughout the year.

 Biosis Heritage Team in Perth 2025